Blog

 15th C. ceramic in Palazzo Vecchio, Florence, Italy

-The first painting that sprang from the Florence experience is called Wingéd Seraphim II.
+As described in earlier posts, images conflating animals & humans have fascinated me for over 30 years so it was very exciting to explore a cultural period that clearly found much pleasure in these images.
+The first painting I did that was inspired by the Florentine images was called Wingéd Seraphim II, shown below.
 In company with artists for many millennia, I am fascinated by the idea of flying humans.
 These are sometimes depicted as angels and sometimes as devils.
-In my version, they are simply plump beings plying the heavens in their own interests and oblivious to anything going on below.
+In my version, they are otherworldly beings plying the heavens in their own interests and oblivious to anything going on below.

 Wingéd-Seraphim II, Dec.
 2015, oil on canvas, 24" x 24"